 Iraq-China Oil Deals

+In August 2008, China and Iraq signed an oil deal with an estimated worth of $3 billion.
+The first major oil deal that the Iraqi government made with a foreign country since the U.S.-led invasion in 2003, the deal was signed by the Iraqi government and the China National Petroleum Corporation (CNPC) and is largely seen as a Chinese beachhead into oil-rich Iraq.
 According to the terms of the 20-year deal China will help Iraq develop the Ahdab oil field southeast of Baghdad and be paid for the service not a share on the profits.
 The deal is a revival of a contract struck with te Saddam Hussein in 1997 that was sidetracked by United Nations sanctions and the invasion.
 It calls for production to begin at 25,000 barrels a day and advance to 125,000 barrels a day.

 In October 2009, Iraq signed a deal with CNPC (China National Petroleum Corporation) and Britain’s BP to develop the massive Rumaila oil field.
 CNPC and BP promised to invest $50 billion in developing the Rumalia oil field in Iraq, a plan that could triple the oil field’s output.
 The agreement was the first big oil deal for Iraq since the 2003 invasion.
 It appears that China was able to win the deal and get a jump on its rivals because of willingness to put up with security risks.